-It has been in trend to make overnight oat meal for breakfast in the breastfeeding community, but I have more reasons to start having it on daily basis.
-Not only for increasing break milk supply, I need this healthy low-fat meal to kick start my dieting plan, too.
+It has been in trend to make overnight oat meal for breakfast in the female community, but I have more reasons to start having it on daily basis.
+I needed this healthy low-fat meal to kick start my dieting plan.

-However, as many would agree, who likes oat porridge?!
-So many people, including myself, were having this impression that oat meal is for the sick patient, and it taste yucky…. but but, let me tell you now, it’s not true!
+However, as many would agree, not many would eat oat porridge regularly.
+So many people, including myself, were having this impression that oat meal is for the weak or aging folks…. but but, let me tell you now, it’s not true!

 If you are curious why overnight?
 It’s because we aren’t using instant oat which can be soften straight by adding water.
 This recipe requires rolled oat which needed to be cooked.
 However, we don’t cook the oat here, but to soak in milk and store overnight to yield the soft texture.
 That’s the reason for overnight.
 Oh well, rolled oat was seemed to coarse for my palate, I used quick-cook rolled oat, a medium-sized oat between fine instant oat and whole rolled oat, as my personal preference.
 Ya… So far so good.